dgaydukov/cert-aws/sa/files/sa.md

 * if any explicit deny found evaluation is stopped and deny applied
 * if any explicit allow found evaluation continue until it's find deny - then deny applied, or not found deny - allow applied
-* if neither deny/allow find than default deny applied Identity federation - grant to external identities ability to secure access aws (both management console & API) without creating iam users
-External identities can be of 2 types
+* if neither deny/allow find than default deny applied Identity federation - grant to external identities ability to secure access aws (both management console & API) without creating iam users.
+External identities can be of 3 types:
 * corporate IdP (microsoft AD, aws AD)
+* web IdP (cognito, facebook, google or any other openId connect)
+* cognito IdP - use cogntio identity to get temporary aws credentials (you don't need to identity provider through iam console)
-* web IdP (cognito, facebook, google or any other openId connect) FU (Federated user) - user of such external identity who can access aws services but don't have corresponding iam user (so it managed outside aws iam)
+FU (Federated user) - user of such external identity who can access aws services but don't have corresponding iam user (so it managed outside aws iam)
 FU can access aws management console in 2 ways
 * programmatically request security credentials and put them into sign-in request to the AWS